Skip to content

 Elo cost of using MultiPV

-MultiPV provides the N best moves, and their associated principal variation.
-This is a great tool to understand the options available in a given position.
-However, this information does not come for free, and the computational cost computing it reducing the quality of the bestmove found relative to a search that only needs to find a single line.
+MultiPV provides the N best moves and their principal variations.
+This is a great tool for understanding the options available in a given position.
+However, this information does not come for free and the cost of computing it reduces the quality of the best move found compared to a search that only needs to find a single line.

 MultiPVEloElo-err